WavefrontEngUB/phase-retriever/README.md

 Options:
   path:           Opens the program with the dataset in the specified path.
   get_test_data:  Copies the test dataset on the current directory
-                  or in the specified in the optional <path>.
+                  or in the specified optional <path>.
   demo=N:         Launches the program with a test dataset already loaded.
                   N: 1 or 'empty' -> Simulated data ; 2 -> Experimental data.
                   *It can be combined with get_test_data.*